-1-1
+Figure 1-1: Gap Analysis Data Entry Screen

 The user will need to first select a Company and then select a Contact that is associated with that Company.

 The user will then make the selections of the “As-Is” elements and the “To-Be” elements (the data for these elements can be found in Section 1.2 of this document).